• Skip to primary navigation

 • Measure the remaining ingredients: vegetable oil, AP flour, wine, stock, sugar, and Worcestershire.

-• Pour the whole tomatoes with their juice into a large prep bowl and crush the tomatoes with your hands.
-Of course, if you are using something other than whole tomatoes, skip the crushing step.
+• Pour the whole tomatoes with their juice into a large prep bowl and crush them with your hands or a potato masher.
+Of course, if you are using diced tomatoes, there's no need to crush them.

 • Open the can of tomato paste.